Joy Is My Devotion

 Its in-explainable how overwhelming it gets among many other things.
 Truth is, were all looking forward to the new year and we get over Christmas by the time that Christmas is even here.

-We begin to lose sight of what really matters and why we even celebrate this time of the year in the first place.
+We begin to lose sight of what really matters.

 At least I’ll admit, I do.